kwadzi/ror-dw-2015/guides/ruby-basics.md

 >> end
 ~~~

-and you will usit like this
+and you will use it like this

 ~~~ruby
 >> Word.palindrome? "aibohphobia"